the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 This not agentic retrieval (which gets the spotlight these days), but also for clustering, recommendation, fine-tuning, context compression, and so many other applications.

+You should:
-You should prioritize understanding why embeddings are powerful at a very deep level.
+- prioritize understanding why embeddings are powerful at a very deep level
-You should be able to rely on embeddings as a representation of data, allowing you to use distance and similarity to solve real-world problems in a shockingly clean mathematical formulation.
+- understand embeddings as a representation of data, allowing you to use distance and similarity to solve real-world problems in a shockingly clean mathematical formulation.
-And know how to put this into practice with robust embedding creation pipelines and performant vector databases.
+- know how to put this into practice with robust embedding creation pipelines and performant vector databases.

 The most interesting problems I encountered during my job search involved leveraging embeddings for problems involving multi-layer, not-necessarily-tabular data relationships.
 I challenge you to pursue this topic with curiosity, as I think it can be a real game-changer for many companies facing these deep, messy problems, and can be handled with surprising elegance.

 ### Agent Architecture

-TODO
+If AI agents are in the job description, you'll want to know how to design, build, and productionize them.

+Here are some topics:

+- **Perception**: How your agent obtains / processes input to understand its objectives
+- **Planning**: How your agent (powered by one or more LLMs) reasons about its objective, decomposes it into tasks, and decides on actions
+- **Tools**: What they are, how your agent selects / calls them, API / auth considerations, HitL guardrails
+- **Memory**: Short-term (conversation) vs long-term (knowledge base)
+- **Learning**: How your agent adapts to new information, from self-evaluation to RLHF
+- **Multi-agent architectures**, and tradeoffs compared to single-agent
+- How agents differ from **workflows**

 ### Evaluation